 - Political affiliation – Is the company or its promoters too close to a political party?
 Does the business require constant political support?

 - Promoter lifestyle – Are the promoters too flamboyant and loud about their lifestyle?
 Do they like to display their wealth?

 A red flag is raised when any of the factors mentioned above do not fall in the right place.
-For example, if a company undertakes too many related party transactions then it would send a signal of favoritism and malpractice by the company.
+For example, if a company undertakes too many related party transactions, it would send favouritism and malpractice.
 This is not good in the long run.
 So even if the company has great profit margins, malpractice is not acceptable.
-It would only be a matter of time before the market discovers matters pertaining to ‘related party transactions’ and punishes the company by bringing the stock price lower.
+It would only be a matter of time before the market discovers matters about ‘related party transactions’ and punishes the company by bringing the stock price lower.
 Hence an investor would be better off not investing in companies with great margins if such a company scores low on corporate governance.

 Qualitative aspects are not easy to uncover because these are very subtle matters.
-However a diligent investor can easily figure this out by paying attention to annual report, management interviews, news reports etc. As we proceed through this module we will highlight various qualitative aspects.
+However, a diligent investor can easily figure this out by paying attention to the annual report, management interviews, news reports etc. As we proceed through this module, we will highlight various qualitative aspects.

 The quantitative aspects are matters related to financial numbers.
-Some of the quantitative aspects are straightforward while some of them are not.
-For example cash held in inventory is straight forward however ‘inventory number of days’ is not.
+Some of the quantitative aspects are straightforward, while some of them are not.
+For example, cash held in inventory is straight forward; however, ‘inventory number of days’ is not.
 This is a metric that needs to be calculated.
 The stock markets pay a lot of attention to quantitative aspects.
-Quantitative aspects include many things, to name few:
+Quantitative aspects include many things, to name a few: